nboyers/nobosoftware-website/README.md

 ## Contact

-For any inquiries, support, or more information about our services, please visit our [Contact Page](https://www.nobosoftware.com/contact) or email us at hello@nobosoftware.com.
+For career opportunities, consulting inquiries, or collaboration requests, please visit the Contact page or reach out directly through the provided contact information.

 ---